-While peer pressure might force you to watch Game of Thrones, peer-to-peer communication can actually have a productive and powerful influence on the way your employees work.
+While peer pressure might force you to watch Game of Thrones, peer-to-peer communication can actually have a productive and powerful influence on how your employees work.

 Peers provide constant feedback and encourage further collaboration, two central drivers of employee communication and teamwork.
-Horizontal communication spreads knowledge within a company and takes work off a manager’s hands because he or she no longer has to communicate through different departments or send messages more than once.
+Horizontal communication spreads knowledge within a company and takes work off a manager's hands.
+He or she will no longer have to communicate through different departments or send messages more than once.

 The effective communication that results supports knowledge management, spreads insights, and helps people exploit their talents.